Unification Church: Investigation by the United States House of Representatives

-In 1977, the Subcommittee on International Organizations of the Committee on International Relations, of the United States House of Representatives, reported that the Unification Church was established by the director of the Korean Central Intelligence Agency (KCIA), Kim Chong Pil.
-The committee also reported that the KCIA had used the movement to gain political influence with the United States and some of its members had worked as volunteers in Congressional offices.
-Together they founded the Korean Cultural Freedom Foundation, a nonprofit organization which acted as a public diplomacy campaign for the Republic of Korea.
+In 1977, the Subcommittee on International Organizations of the Committee on International Relations of the United States House of Representatives, reported that the Unification Church was established by the director of the Korean Central Intelligence Agency (KCIA), Kim Chong Pil.
+The committee also reported that the KCIA had used the movement to gain political influence with the United States, and some of its members had worked as volunteers in Congressional offices.
+Together they founded the Korean Cultural Freedom Foundation, a nonprofit organization that acted as a public diplomacy campaign for South Korea.
 The committee also investigated possible KCIA influence on the Unification Church's campaign in support of Nixon.